Aniket21mathur/Real-time-Alerting/README.md

 ## Demonstration using React UI

-I have developed a `React.js` UI which makes it easier of a user to interact with the API.
+I have developed a `React.js` UI which makes it easier for a user to interact with the API.

 To access the UI, run